mmistakes/minimal-mistakes/_posts/2018-10-14-Using-Pipeline-Input-Accepting-Subproperty.md

 ---
 classes: wide
-title: Accessing Pipeline Input Subproperty Without Accepting the whole Object!
+title: Input Object Subproperty Tip - Get the value without accepting the whole object!
 ---

-I was recently working on the TOPdeskPS module and came across the need to access a subproperty of an object that was being input.
+I was recently working on the [TOPdeskPS](https://github.com/andrewpla/topdeskps) module and came across the need to access a subproperty of an object that was being input.

 ```powershell
 [pscustomobject]@{